jflam/chat-gpt-jupyter-extension/README.md

 ![Screenshot of ChatGPT Jupyter](./screenshot2.png)

 Sometimes ChatGPT doesn't quite get it right.
-I wanted the first 10 prime numbers, but the Sieve of Eratosthenes algorithmn wasn't really designed for this: it wants to compute all the prime numbers up to a limit.
+I wanted the first 10 prime numbers, but the Sieve of Eratosthenes algorithm wasn't really designed for
+this: it wants to compute all the prime numbers up to a limit.
 Instead let's have it modify the program to count the number of prime numbers that are less than 100.

 ![Screenshot of ChatGPT Jupyter](./screenshot3.png)